edenhill/kcat/README.md

 # Set Up

-** This buildpack requires a heroku app with the heroku kafka addon.
+**Your app must have the heroku kafka addon attached to use this buildpack.**

 Add the buildpack to your app: